Frequently Asked Questions

 Cooker Maintenance: To avoid exposure and moisture, keep your cooker top closed, the top vent closed and for good measure, cover your cooker once at normal air temperature.
 Consider storing your cast iron accessories indoors until the next cook.
 Get your cooker cover here!

-Ash removal: Just remove your grates, searing plate, fire box divider and simply use a shop vac to remove the ashes.
+Ash removal: Just remove your grates, searing plate, and firebox divider, if you have one, and simply use a shop vacuum to remove the ashes within the firebox.
 You can also open the lower vent and place your vacuum hose in that area to remove more ash.
 That’s it!

 Is there a User Manual or Warranty Info on the Kamado?